Parenting

 What not to do with baby acne?

-- Doctors recommend not picking, popping, or squeezing the acne.
+- Picking, popping, or squeezing the acne.
 Yes, it’s tempting.
 No, don’t do it.

-- Skip harsh lotions, oils, or over-the-counter acne treatments.
+- Using harsh lotions, oils, or over-the-counter acne treatments.
 Baby skin isn’t ready for benzoyl peroxide boot camp.

-- Do not panic if it looks worse before it gets better.
+- Panicking if it looks worse before it gets better.
 This is normal.

 How to prevent baby acne?